panthomg/PicoBox/use_guide.md

 * *"Search... best gaming laptops under ₹80,000."* (Compiles market hardware comparisons)

 ```
-🎤 You:  "Pico, search... what's the weather in Mumbai today?"
+🎤 You:  "Hey Pico, search... what's the weather in Mumbai today?"
 🔵 Pico: 🔔 *Soft chime* "Searching..." 🔍 *Gentle ambient pad* "Looking up weather data..."
 🔵 Pico: ✨ "Mumbai today is sunny with a high of 32°C and a low of 26°C. There's a 10% chance of rain."